askmike/gemini-exchange-coffee-api/readme.md

-This is a node js api for the gemini exchange, a fork of a fork :-) .
+This is a node.js wrapper for gemini cryptocurrency exchange, a fork of a fork :-) .
 Viewable here https://github.com/KevTheRev13/gemini-exchange-coffee-api

 ### Install